top of page

 • Joyce Heinrich

-This indescribably awesome, exalted God sits on a mountain overlooking the Sea of Galilee.
-He gathers His beloved disciples near to Himself, ones to whom He has given eternal life; ones in whom His life will be lived out.
-His heart burns for them to know Him well, for them to understand that life on this earth is intrinsically bound up in the glorious life that He has planned for them and that awaits them in Christ’s kingdom.
-They need to know that what they do in temporal life follows them into eternal life.
-So He “opened His mouth and taught them” (v.2).
+The indescribably awesome, exalted One sits on a mountain overlooking the Sea of Galilee.
+He gathers His beloved disciples near to Himself, those to whom He has given eternal life; those in whom His life will be lived out.
+His heart burns for them to know Him well, for them to understand that life on this earth is intrinsically bound up in the glorious life that He has planned for them and that awaits them in His kingdom.
+They need to know that what they do in this life will follow them into life eternal.
+So He “opened His mouth and taught them” (Matthew 5:2).
 He taught them what they had never learned, never heard before.
 On that historic day, He poured out “fountains of goodness and love” on them, blessings lasting throughout eternity.
-And they are poured out on us, as well!
+And they are poured out on us, as well.

-On this earth, we are born to trouble as the sparks fly upward, and in the end we “wither and perish.”
+On this earth, we are born to trouble as the sparks fly upward (Job 5:7), and in the end we wither and perish (James 1:11).
 Our great losses of those we love, missed opportunities, grief and shame over the sins we commit, chronic pain and illness, and most painful, knowing that our children are not walking with the Lord, all shadow our days and cause agonizing tears to flow.
 But here is Jesus, pouring out His love and comfort for us, and promising that in His kingdom, we will be comforted.
 We will find perfect peace forever and ever.
 Glory to God in the highest!

 Jesus taught us that if we would be great, we must be the servant of all.
 This, the gentle, meek person does without regard for the gain he is sidestepping.
 He does not need to be in charge—to have his own way at the expense of others.
 He trusts God for all he needs and finds his joy in helping others succeed.
-For this precious son or daughter, our Lord promises that the whole world will belong to him/her.
+For such a one, our Lord promises that the whole world will belong to him.
 Nothing in all the world will be withheld from the one who sacrifices his own for others.
-Only our Almighty God could have conceived of and given such a magnificent gift!
+Only our Almighty God could have conceived of and given such a magnificent gift.
 Glory to God in the highest!

-God has promised that those who seek Him with their whole hearts will find Him!
+God has promised that those who seek Him with their whole hearts will find Him.
 He has said that those who come to Him He will never turn away.
-And He has commanded us to be holy because He is holy!
-But now, He reveals what the outcome of this pursuit will effect in heaven—we will be satisfied!
-Never again will we agonize over our sins!
-Never again will regret for our wrong attitudes, unloving behaviors, and pain to others in misspoken words be able to weigh on our hearts!
-Never for eternity will we abhor our own humanity in its fallen state, and ache to be holy, because we would be like our Lord!
+And He has commanded us to be holy because He is holy.
+But now, He reveals what the outcome of this pursuit will effect in heaven—we will be satisfied.
+Never again will we agonize over our sins.
+Never again will regret for our wrong attitudes, unloving behaviors, and pain to others in misspoken words be able to weigh on our hearts.
+Never will we abhor our own humanity in its fallen state, and ache to be holy, because we will be like our Lord.
 We need hope that we will be delivered from unholiness.
-So Jesus opens His hand, and satisfies the desire of us all, by this promise!
-We shall be satisfied!
-Completely, wholly, throughly satisfied!
+So Jesus opens His hand and satisfies our desires by this promise.
+We shall be satisfied—completely, wholly, thoroughly satisfied.
 Glory to God in the highest!

-Glory and praise to our Ever-loving, Ever-giving God for daily loading us with benefits, and for securing satisfaction for us forever!
-He is indescribably Wonderful!
+Glory and praise to our ever-loving, ever-giving God for daily loading us with benefits and securing satisfaction for us in Christ forever.
+He is indescribably wonderful and worthy of all praise.

 For Reflection

-1. Share with your family how God has worked in your life in one of these four areas.
+1. Share with your family how God has worked in your life in meekness, mourning, poverty of spirit, or hungering for righteousness.

-2. In each area, pray to the Lord Jesus for increasing obedience to what He is showing us are exemplary attitudes and behaviors.
+2. In each area, pray to the Lord Jesus for increasing obedience.

 Recent Posts